Self-Supervised Place Recognition by Refining Temporal and Featural Pseudo Labels from Panoramic Data

 \section{Introduction}

-Visual place recognition (VPR), which aims to identify previously visited places based on current visual observation, is a well-known problem in computer vision and plays a crucial role in autonomous robots~\cite{lowry2015visual}.
-Meanwhile, VPR is closely related to re-localization~\cite{brachmann2021visual}, loop closure detection~\cite{angeli2008real}, and image retrieval~\cite{radenovic2018revisiting}.
-Despite all the efforts, VPR remains a difficult task due to various challenges such as perceptual aliasing and view direction differences~\cite{zaffar2021vpr,sheng2021nyu}.
-Classic VPR methods based on hand-crafted feature matching do not require supervised learning, but are less robust to the challenges mentioned above~\cite{lowe1999object,jegou2010aggregating,arandjelovic2013all}.
-Therefore, learning-based methods have been proposed to learn local or global feature descriptors~\cite{sarlin2019coarse} by place classification~\cite{chen2017deep} or contrastive-like similarity learning~\cite{arandjelovic2016netvlad}.
-Some works also use a short image sequence instead of a single image to mitigate the issue of perceptual aliasing~\cite{garg2022seqmatchnet,forechi2016sequential,vysotska2015lazy}.
+Visual place recognition (VPR), which aims to identify previously visited places based on current visual observation, is a well-known problem in computer vision and plays a crucial role in autonomous robots.
+Meanwhile, VPR is closely related to re-localization, loop closure detection, and image retrieval.
+Despite all efforts, VPR remains a difficult task due to various challenges such as perceptual aliasing and view direction differences~\cite{zaffar2021vpr,sheng2021nyu}.
+Classic VPR methods based on hand-crafted feature matching do not require supervised learning, but are less robust to the challenges mentioned above~\cite{lowe1999object,arandjelovic2013all}.
+Thus, learning-based methods have been proposed to learn local or global feature descriptors~\cite{sarlin2019coarse} by place classification~\cite{chen2017deep} or contrastive-like similarity learning~\cite{arandjelovic2016netvlad}.
+Some works also use a sequence of images instead of a single image to mitigate perceptual aliasing issues.~\cite{garg2022seqmatchnet,vysotska2015lazy}.

 So far, most learning-based VPR methods are supervised, focusing on either learning better feature representations or designing robust matching strategies.
-They assume that accurate positions (and sometimes orientations) are available in their training set, for obtaining the positive and negative neighbors of each visual observation~\cite{arandjelovic2016netvlad,sarlin2019coarse}, or defining place categories~\cite{chen2017deep}.
-However, this information could be onerous to obtain due to GPS errors and its indoor unavailability or SLAM robustness challenges, especially at a large scale.
+They assume that ground truth camera poses are available in their training sets, for obtaining the positive and negative training triplets of each visual observation~\cite{arandjelovic2016netvlad,sarlin2019coarse}, or defining place categories~\cite{chen2017deep}.
+Although noisy ground truth, such as inaccurate GPS signal, are available in outdoor environments, obtaining such labels is rather non-trivial for indoor scenes.
+One possible approach is to use existing visual SLAM or SfM methods to estimate camera poses.
+However, these methods can not always guarantee accurate pose estimations due to various challenges including the need for robust loop closing from VPR itself.
 Considering human's extraordinary VPR ability that does not seem to need ground truth pose information for its training, we ask the following question: \textit{is it possible to relax such an assumption and design a learning-based VPR approach without pose-dependent supervision?}